lachrist/aran/README.md

      Beware: `callee` refers to the function given as parameter to the `closure` trap and *not* its return value.
   2. `argument(new.target, "new.target", @serial)`:
      For arrows, this trap is used to check that it was not called as a constructor.
-     For functions, this trap is used to initialise a sanitised `new.target` variable.
+     For functions, this trap is used to initialise a sanitised version of the `new.target` variable.
-     For functions, if its result is not `undefined`, it will be used to initialise a sanitised `this` variable.
+     For functions, if its result is not `undefined`, it will be used to initialise a sanitised version of the `this` variable.
   3. `argument(this, "this", @serial)`:
      This trap is invoked only if the previous trap returned `undefined`.
      For arrows, the result of this trap is discarded.
-     For functions, this trap is used to initialise a sanitised `this` variable.
+     For functions, this trap is used to initialise a sanitised version of the `this` variable.
   4. `argument(arguments.length, "length", @serial)`:
      The value returned by this trap is used to define how many times the next trap should be called.
   5. `argument(arguments[argindex], argindex, @serial)`:
-     The variable `argindex` is counter from `0` to the value returned by the previous trap.
      This trap is used to initialise parameters.
      For functions reading the `arguments` variable it is also used to initialise the `arguments` object.
+     The variable `argindex` is counter from `0` to the value returned by the previous trap.
   6. `return(<EXPR>, @serial)` or `abrupt(error, @serial)`:
-     If the closure normally finished, the `return` trap is invoked with its result.
+     If the closure normally terminated, the `return` trap is invoked with its result.
-     Else, the abrupt `abrupt` traps is called with the error that caused it to abruptly terminate.
+     Else, the `abrupt` trap is called with the error that caused it to abruptly terminate.
-     The serial number of the `return` trap may either points to a `return` statement in the original code or the closure if it finished without hitting a `return` statement.
+     The serial number of the `return` trap may either points to a `return` statement in the original code or the closure if it terminated without hitting a `return` statement.

   ```js
   // Original //